ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 - [Arduino IDE for using OpenCR](/docs/en/parts/controller/opencr10/#arduino-ide)

-- OpenCR firmware (or the source) for TurtleBot3 with Openmanipulator is to control DYNAMIXEL and sensors in the ROS.
+- OpenCR firmware (or the source) for TurtleBot3 with OpenMANIPULATOR is to control DYNAMIXEL and sensors in the ROS.
 The firmware is located in OpenCR example which is downloaded by the board manager.

 - Go to `File` → `Examples` → `TurtleBot3` → `turtlebot3_with_open_manipulator` → `turtlebot3_with_open_manipulator_core`.